syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Axis.md

 **RoundStart**

-When the value of [`RangePadding`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfChart.iOS.SFNumericalAxis.html#Syncfusion_SfChart_iOS_SFNumericalAxis_RangePadding) property is [`SFChartNumericalPadding.RoundStart`], axis range will be rounded in the start to the nearest possible value divided by the interval.
+When the value of [`RangePadding`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfChart.iOS.SFNumericalAxis.html#Syncfusion_SfChart_iOS_SFNumericalAxis_RangePadding) property is [`SFChartNumericalPadding.RoundStart`], axis range will be rounded in the start to the nearest possible value by the interval.

 {% highlight c# %}